 Location: 4th Floor of the Student Centre, Room B449

 - Monday: 10am – 3pm

 - Thursday: 10am – 2pm

 - Friday: 10am – 2pm

 A 24 hour support line operates from September to April

-The Sexual Violence Response Office coordinates supports and resources for all members of the community that have experienced sexual violence, receives disclosures and complaints, facilitates safety planning, and assists survivors through the complaint process.
+The Centre for Sexual Violence Response, Support & Education (The Centre) coordinates supports and resources for all members of the community that have experienced sexual violence, receives disclosures and complaints, facilitates safety planning, and assists survivors through the complaint process.

 YUPC is a community mental health and training centre associated with the Department of Psychology in the Faculty of Health.
 The clinic utilizes the latest knowledge on effective assessment and treatment.
 The clinic provides a range of leading edge, effective mental health services to keep people of all ages living healthy, productive lives.

 Hours: Monday - Friday: 9:00 am - 6:30 pm; appointments can be arranged outside these hours